 - The equipment is properly maintained as per the recommendations of the manufacturer.

-- The equipment is operated as per the recommended operational procedures of the manufacturer.
+- Check whether the client operates the equipment as per the recommended procedures of the manufacturer.

 Operational Qualification (OQ)